rcallaby/BlockChain-Examples/README.md

 # BlockChain-Examples

+## Created by Richard Callaby

 Follow me on [YouTube](https://www.youtube.com/user/rcallaby) to see what projects or tutorials I am currently working on!

 The purpose of this GitHub is to showcase some of my projects that I am currently working on.
 This repository showcases the various ways BlockChains can be implemented.

-As well, I am creating a [YouTube series](https://www.youtube.com/user/rcallaby)  that explains the logic behind my solutions to the problems that this Codefights platform provides.
+Many of the videos on my channel will explain the logic and reasoning behind what I am doing on GitHub.
+Of course there will be also a article on the explaination on my personal website which is mentioned below.

 Not only am I a software developer but I am also a [published Kindle author](http://amazon.com/author/richardcallaby ) as well as an [Udemy Instructor](https://www.udemy.com/user/richardcallaby/).